LoginRadius/engineering-portal/content/guest-post/implementing-user-authentication-and-registration-in-flutter-using-loginradius-api/index.md

 ### Registration Screen

-The `RegistrationScreen` has two `TextFormField` widgets that serve as our `email` and `password` fields, as well as an `ElevatedButton` to handle event submission, as shown in the code snippet below.
+The `RegistrationScreen` has two `TextFormField` widgets that serve as our `email` and `password` fields, as well as an `ElevatedButton` to handle event submission, as shown in the code snippet below from the `register.dart` file.

 ```dart
  //...